alliterateaardvark/pocketbookcover.koplugin/README.md

 ## Usage

 After you've installed the KOReader plugin, syncing the book cover will happen silently.
-Please note this is only affects "Power-Off logo" option.
+Please note this only affects "Power-Off logo" option.
 It won't affect the "Boot logo" option.